piiano/vault-typescript/sdk/forms/README.md

 Make your forms compliant with PCI or any other privacy regulation by tokenizing sensitive data before submitting it to your backend.

+> [!IMPORTANT]
+> At the time of writing (December 2023) Piiano is in the process of seeking PCI DSS Level 1 certification.
+> [Talk to us](https://www.piiano.com/contact-us) about obtaining access to a PCI compliant SaaS environment.

 ## When to use Piiano Forms

 If you want to make sure that your backend never sees sensitive data, but still can use it with relevant services,